 Invest in a fixed deposit for senior citizens for assured returns on your EPF

 Withdraw your EPF and invest in a Fixed Deposit to get higher returns and stability on your savings.
 Many lenders offer special interest rates on fixed deposits for senior citizens.
 You can, for instance, invest an amount as low as Rs.
-15,000 in a Bajaj Finance FD for senior citizens and get interest rates of 8.60% Plus, you can also make the most of multiple payout options and flexible tenors.
+15,000 in a Bajaj Finance FD for senior citizens and get interest rates of up to 8.85% p.a., you can also make the most of multiple payout options and flexible tenures.